wiIliu/IoT-AI-IDSs-edge-testing/README.md

 Classification reports and confusion matrices are automatically saved to `classification_reports/` and `confusionmatrices/` when running each training notebook.
 For latency benchmarking across hardware, see `latencyTiming.ipynb`.

-For edge inference, see `edge/inference.py` and `edge/inference-multi.ipynb`.
+For edge inference, see `edge/inference.py` or `edge/inference.ipynb`.

 ---